sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

 Data migration
 **************

 This page explains how to migrate your data from your local LSG (Life Science Grid) cluster to Cartesius.
 Since the file systems of your local LSG cluster and Cartesius are separate, you cannot directly access the Cartesius home file system from LSG, or vice versa.
 However, you can use ``rsync`` to copy data between these file systems over the network.
-Here you will find instructions how to copy data files/directories from LSG to Cartesius.
+Here you will find instructions on how to copy data files/directories from LSG to Cartesius.

 .. contents::
     :depth: 4